 - Barren Creek Spring House – The Spring House was a popular destination for tourists from the 1800s until the mid 1900s, as visitors flocked to the region to drink the town’s spring water and wade in it.
 The site is now managed by the Westside Historical Society.

 - Edward H. Nabb Research Center of Delmarva History & Culture – The Nabb Research Center collects and preserves archival material, artifacts, books – including family history, maps, and microfilm pertaining to the Delmarva Peninsula.
-Delmarva includes the Eastern Shore of Delaware, Maryland and Virginia and was a gateway from the Chesapeake Bay region in the earliest days to the bounty and promise of America.
+Delmarva includes Delaware and the eastern shores of Maryland and Virginia.
+It was a gateway from the Chesapeake Bay region in the earliest days to the bounty and promise of America.

 - Pemberton Historical Park – This unique 262-acre historic park offers more than 5 miles of nature hiking trails.
 If you are visiting on a Sunday, be sure to tour Pemberton Hall, built in 1741, to view the exhibits and witness a historical interpretation.
 The Pemberton Hall Foundation also hosts special events at the Hall throughout the year, so be sure to visit their website for more information.